-Get Inspired: How to get into Football
+Get Inspired: How to get into football

 - If you don't fancy getting muddy, you could try five-a-side.
 Played on a smaller pitch, it's a good way to make sure you get on the ball more often - and run less!
 Click here to find out where you can play in England.

 - Futsal is similar to five-a-side, only played with a smaller, heavier ball.
-It places greater emphasis on individual skill and ball control, and is played extensively in both Brazil and Mediterranean Europe.
+It places greater emphasis on individual skill and ball control, and is popular in both Brazil and Mediterranean Europe.

 - Struggle to get the joints moving?
-Walking Football could be the answer!
-Essentially walking football is like football.
-Except you walk.
+Walking Football could be the answer.
 Check it out here and here.

 - If you're more interested in stepovers than Sunday league, then freestyle could be for you.
 The video above will show you what's possible at the very top, but to get started click here.

-- If you worried about your weight - no problem!
+- If you're worried about your weight - no problem!
 Sign up for the Man v Fat program to help you shed those pounds and make some mates at the same time.

-- The best thing about football is you don't need anything bar a ball to get active.
-Whether doing kick ups in your back garden or having a kickabout with mates, it all counts as exercise!

 FA People's Cup